YuqingY621/ir-fund-fact-sheet-generator/README.md

 For example, the Excel file supplies NAV history.
 Python calculates the 1Y return, annualized multi-year performance, volatility, drawdown and other metrics.
 This avoids manually maintaining the same derived figures in multiple places.

-The web app does not duplicate financial formulas. `factsheet_builder.py` calls the calculation modules, and both the web preview and PDF exporter use the same assembled data.
+The web app does not duplicate financial formulas. `factsheet_builder.py` calls the calculation modules, and the web preview, PDF exporter and PowerPoint exporter use the same assembled data.

 ## Important methodology notes